Dwigoric/unboundmnl-area-2-server/docs/topics/Vue.md

 Applications when used in combination with modern tooling and supporting libraries.

-For this project, we use Vue.js 3 built with [Vite](https://vitejs.dev/).
+This project uses Vue.js 3 built with [Vite](https://vitejs.dev/).

 ## Vue API

 The Vue API is available
 <a href="https://v3.vuejs.org/api/" >here online</a>.
-We will be using the Composition API, which is available
+This project uses the Composition API, which is available
 <a href="https://v3.vuejs.org/api/composition-api.html" >here online</a>.

 <seealso>